firmansyah8786/firmansyah8786/README.md

 PHP is my favorite for creating APIs, especially using Laravel framework.
 For front-end, I've used blade, ejs, and vue so far.
 I can also do integration with external API in your website.

-I am currently open for remote or local job opportunities and freelance works.
+I am currently open for freelance works.

 contact me at:
 - [LinkedIn: Yudistira Firman Syah](https://www.linkedin.com/in/yudistira-firman-syah-29b456193)